Haywood Highsmith: Miami Heat (2021–2022)

 On December 30, 2021, Highsmith signed a 10-day contract with the Miami Heat via the hardship exemption.

 Fourth stint with the Blue Coats (2022)

 On January 9, 2022, Highsmith was reacquired by the Delaware Blue Coats.

-Return to the Heat (2022–present)
+Second stint with Heat (2022–2025)

 On February 15, 2022, Highsmith signed a standard 10-day contract with the Miami Heat.
 Ten days later, he signed a second 10-day contract.
-Following the expiration of the second 10-day contract, Highsmith signed a standard contract to remain with the Heat.
+Following the expiration of the second 10-day contract, Highsmith signed a three-year deal to remain with the Heat.